cb109/maxjob/README.rst

 Known Limitations
 -----------------

-- By default, maxjob launches 3ds Max like a user would, consuming a license.
+- By default, maxjob launches 3ds Max like a user would which consumes a license.
 You can configure it to launch in '-server' mode instead, but this will take away the maxscript log from the output (the most interesting part of it).
 - maxjob uses the *-mxs* flag internally, which will **shutdown** 3ds Max after the script has been executed.
+- The maxscript log is redirected from inside 3ds Max using *openLog <mxs.log>*.
+Since this is limited to one file at a time, you cannot use it in your own scripts without taking away the maxscript log from maxjob.

 Installation
 ------------